RJWoodhead/elm-memo/README.md

 # The Memo Metaphor

 This is my first attempt to make intermodule communication in Elm as simple and transparent as possible.
-That said, I know just enough to be very dangerous so this could be horribly wrong!
+That said, I know just enough about Elm to be dangerous to myself and everyone in my immediate vicinity, so this could be horribly wrong!

 The basic metaphor is that your app is like a large company, and each module is a department.